hex705/Scissors/README.md

 ###Instantiate

-Puree object must be declared at the  top of sketch:
+Scissors object must be declared at the  top of sketch:

-	Puree puree;
+	Scissors scissors;

 ###Defaults